Dynamical signature of vortex mass in Fermi superfluids: Methods

-where $\Delta(k_x,k_y)$ are (discrete) Fourier coefficients.
-For completeness, we provide the relation between the Bogoliubov amplitudes and the order parameter
+where $\Delta(k_x,k_y)$ are discrete Fourier coefficients, obtained from the lattice data.
+For completeness, the order parameter is related to the Bogoliubov amplitudes by

+where $C$ is a (negative) constant that depends on the interaction parameter $k_F a $ and the cut-off energy $E_c$~\cite{Boulet2022}.
+The dependence of the pairing gap of the uniform system on $k_Fa$ provided by our DFT framework is consistent with ab-initio calculations and experimental measurements~\cite{Boulet2022}.
+In the BCS regime the bulk gap grows exponentially as $\bar{\Delta}_{\rm BCS}\approx \left(8/e^2\right) \eF \exp[\pi/(2\kF a)]$, while at unitarity it reaches $\bar{\Delta}_{\rm UFG}\approx 0.46\,\eF$ (see Ref.~\cite{Boulet2022} for the explicit interpolating formula).

-where $C$ is renormalized coupling constant that depends on the interaction parameter $k_F a $ and the cut-off energy $E_c$~\cite{Boulet2022}.
-The quality of data provided by the W-SLDA Toolkit and the tracking method allowed us to identify the vortex position with sublattice resolution with uncertainty at the level of $1\%$ of the lattice spacing (see Supplementary Material~\cite{SM}).
+The quality of data provided by the W-SLDA Toolkit and the tracking method allows us to identify the vortex position with sublattice resolution with uncertainty at the level of $1\%$ of the lattice spacing.
+We refer the reader to Sec.~\ref{sec:Ensuring} for further tests on the quality of the vortex trajectory extraction.

-A.R., M.Cal. and G.W. conceived the study.
-G.W. prepared and performed the numerical simulations.
-A.R., M.Cal, P.M. and G.W. analyzed the output of numerical simulations.
-All authors contributed to the interpretation of the results and to the writing of the manuscript.

-Data underlying the study and detailed instructions on how to reproduce the results are available via the Zenodo repository~\cite{Zenodo}.